rlan/beancount-multitool/docs/index.md

 ## What is it?

 Beancount Multitool is a collection of tools for the end users of [Beancount](https://github.com/beancount/beancount).
-There is a command-line-interface (CLI) tool that converts financial data from financial institutions to Beancount files.
+Currenly, the entry point is a command-line-interface (CLI) tool that converts financial data from financial institutions to Beancount files.

 ## Why do I want it?

 There is no importers for Japan financial institutions on Beancount's [contribution list](https://beancount.github.io/docs/external_contributions.html).
 So I created this tool.
 [Here](institutions/index.md) is a list of supported financial institutions.

+The target audience is someone who is quite hands-on with their tools, in the same way a Beancount user is.

 ### What is it good for?